Mohid169/Bang-Bang-on-a-particle/README.md

 # Bang Bang Control Policy - Double Integrator System

 This project simulates a simple control system for a position and velocity scenario.
+It is based on example 7.2 in Underactuated Robotics.
 The system is governed by the following dynamics and control logic:

 ## Dynamics